awslabs/aws-athena-query-federation/athena-jdbc/README.md

 ```
 ${catalog}_connection_string    Database instance connection string.
 One of two types specified above.
 Required.
+                                If the catalog is myredshiftcatalog then the environment variable name should be myredshiftcatalog_connection_string

 default                         Default connection string.
 Required.
 This will be used when catalog is `lambda:${AWS_LAMBDA_FUNCTION_NAME}`.
 ```